-Oregon's recreational fishery for Pacific halibut continues to be a popular, high profile fishery requiring International Pacific Halibut Commission (IPHC), federal, and state technical and management considerations.
-In 2020, the recommended an annual catch limit for Area 2A (Oregon, Washington, and California) was 1.5 million pounds which the IPHC Commissioners indicated would be in place for four years, until 2022.
-The recreational fishery for Pacific halibut is managed under three subareas with a combination of all-depth and nearshore guotas.
-In 2020, the Columbia River subarea guota was 18,494 pounds, the Central coast subarea quota was 271,592 pounds, and the Southern coast subarea quota, was 8,000 pounds.
-Landings in the sport Pacific halibut fisheries are monitored weekly for tracking landings versus catch limits.
-The majority of halibut continue to be landed in the central coast subarea, with the greatest landings in Newport followed by Garibaldi or Pacific City.
-Total 2020 recreational landings in the Central coast subarea was 157,887 pounds, 58 percent of the quota.
-Landings in the Southern subarea were 7,381 pounds (92% of the quota) and in the Columbia River subarea, landings were 5,619 pounds (50 %).
-Fishing in the Central Coast Subarea was restricted by weather for part of May, June, and much of August and September.
-Due to COVID restrictions, the Columbia River Fishery did not open until August, rather than the usual early May.
-Anglers reported a lot of small fish, in the 24-28 inch size range, many of which were released at sea.
-The average size of landed fish in 2020 was down by approximately 4 pounds net weight from 2019.
-This low average size was the main contributor to the low quota attainment, as there were more fish landed in 2020 than in previous years, just less poundage.
+Oregon's recreational fishery for Pacific Halibut (Hippoglotus stenolepis) continues to be a popular, high-profile fishery requiring International Pacific Halibut Commission (IPHC), federal, and state technical and management considerations.
+In 2021, the IPHC recommended an annual catch limit for Area 2A (Oregon, Washington, and California) of 1.5 million pounds which the IPHC Commissioners indicated would be in place for four years, 2019-2022.
+The recreational fishery for Pacific Halibut is managed under three subareas with a combination of all-depth and nearshore quotas.
+In 2021, the Columbia River subarea quota was 18,662 pounds, the Central coast subarea quota was 274,403 pounds, and the Southern coast subarea quota, was 8,000 pounds.
+Landings in the sport Pacific Halibut fisheries are monitored weekly for tracking landings versus catch limits.
+The majority of Halibut continue to be landed in the central coast subarea, with the greatest landings in Newport followed by Garibaldi or Pacific City.
+Total 2021 recreational landings in the Central coast subarea were 123,005 pounds, 45 percent of the quota.
+Landings in the Southern subarea were 5,699 pounds (71% of the quota) and in the Columbia River subarea, landings were 21,480 pounds (115 %).
+Fishing in the Central Coast Subarea was restricted by weather for part of May, June, and many anglers switched to coho salmon fishing in July-September, as it was one of the best coho salmon season in many years.
+The Columbia River Subarea was able to open as scheduled in early May with good catches.
+The subarea was allowed to exceed its allocation due to there being additional quota available from other Washington subareas.
+Anglers reported a lot of small fish, in the 26-30 inch size range, many of which were released at sea.
+The average size of landed fish in 2021 was up by approximately 1/2 pounds net weight from 2020.
+This low average size was a contributor to the low quota attainment, as there were more fish landed in 2021 than in previous years, just less poundage.

-Contact: Lynn Mattes (lynn.mattes@state.or.us), Christian Heath (Christian.t.heath@state.or.us)
+Contact: Lynn Mattes (lynn.mattes@odfw.oregon.gov), Christian Heath (christian.t.heath@odfw.oregon.gov)